dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 information, meaning some syntax nodes are more refined and are annotated with types.

+{>> Why do you call it the typed AST?
+The source AST is also typed, right?
+Perhaps there is a better name. <<}

 The biggest different between the two is in representations of types.
 The source representation produced a the parser is captured in the `SrcType` data
 type: